boxbuilder/Tripledot-Lead-TA-Test/README.md

 The delivered screen falls short of the brief's target of "impressive animation and creative flair" on several counts:

+- On an artistic level, the scene is poor and sketchy; there was certainly no focus on creating a game feel and juicy animations.
 - The scene transition uses synchronous `LoadScene` with no preloading, causing a visible freeze that cuts off the opening animation
 - The Shader Graph effects (`GlowRays`, `ShinyStar`) add measurable GPU overhead without meaningful visual return; the same results could be achieved with a small rasterised texture or a lightweight particle system
 - All elements appear simultaneously with no reveal sequence